 The Obesity Medicine Association (OMA) has created education and a curriculum for a four-week obesity medicine supplemental education that can be completed remotely/online.
 This curriculum and education is being offered to any student or resident currently enrolled in an institution’s health profession program.
 This online education includes a total of 31 hours of obesity-focused education.
+Medical students listening sitting at desk at the university

 How can you participate?